exponea/exponea-android-sdk/Documentation/ANONYMIZE.md

 Anonymize is a feature that allows you to switch users.
 Typical use-case is user login/logout.

-Anonymize will delete all stored information and reset the curent customer.
+Anonymize will delete all stored information and reset the current customer.
 New customer will be generated, install and session start events tracked.
 Push notification token from the old user will be wiped and tracked for the new user, to make sure the device won't get duplicate push notifications.

 #### 💻 Usage